course-dprep/Airbnb-curfew-impact/README.md

 # The impact of Corona curfews on the prices of Airbnb listings in Amsterdam

-To whomever visits this repository, 'Hi, hope you are doing well'.
 This is a repository for group 15 for the dprep course.

-We are Julia Donkers , Tayfun Ozcan, Quinten de Putter, Sam van de Ven and Jeroen Maagdenberg
+The people who are writing this are: Julia Donkers , Tayfun Ozcan, Quinten de Putter, Sam van de Ven and Jeroen Maagdenberg

-# Short project title
+#

-__Long project title, e.g., research question__

 ## Motivation